dcalvin/docs-1/v19.1/cluster-topology-patterns.md

 - Each region (i.e., `Asia`, `Europe`, `Americas`) contains three datacenters (i.e., `West`, `East`, `Central`)

 #### Availability expectations

-- With nine datacenters, the cluster can survive four datacenter failures.
+- With nine datacenters, the cluster can survive four datacenter failures, since a majority of the replicas will remain available.

 #### Performance expectations